Welcome to Athens

 Christmas Park Land of Lights is family owned and operated, and located at 1500 NW Loop 7, at Patterson Road.
 The park is more than 1 mile long and has over 4 million lights, including more than 50 different musical scenes and 50 motion controlled lighted scenes in addition to 7 tunnels and 14 arches, and 1500 wood cutouts.

 It is located at Loop 7 and Patterson Road in Athens.

 Hotels and Lodging Accommodations in Athens Texas

 Athens has several motels, hotels and other accommodations, including:

-While visiting Athens and the Tyler area, you may want to take other interesting day trips in several directions:
+While visiting Athens and East Texas, you may want to take other interesting day trips in several directions: